lagom/lagom/docs/manual/scala/guide/services/AdditionalRouters.md

 curl -X POST -F "data=@somefile.txt" -v  http://localhost:65499/api/files
 ```

 > Note that in that example we are not using the Service Gateway to access the application.
-We are calling it directly using the service port (ie: 65499).
+We are calling it directly using the service port, in this case, 65499.

 ## Service Gateway Considerations

-An additional router is not part of your application `ServiceDescriptor` and therefore can't be automatically published as endpoints to the Service Gateway in development mode.
+An additional router is not part of your application `ServiceDescriptor` and therefore can't be automatically published as endpoints to the [[Service Gateway|ServiceLocator#Service-Gateway]] in development mode.

-If you want to access your additional routers thourgh the gateway, you will need to explicitly add the ACL (Access Control List) for it in your `ServiceDescriptor` definition.
+If you want to access your additional routers through the gateway, you will need to explicitly add the ACL (Access Control List) for it in your `ServiceDescriptor` definition.

 @[hello-service](code/AdditionalRouters.scala)